GenericMappingTools/scipy2021/README.md

 -->

-Basic Python knowledge (how to install and import packages, how to use positional and keyword arguments).
+Basic Python knowledge (how to install and import packages, how to use positional and keyword arguments, etc.).
 No prior mapping experience is necessary!

 ## Detailed timeline